AndrewC243/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 ## Other Issues

-There are many other issues with RADIUS which are unrelated to security or privact.
+There are many other issues with RADIUS which are unrelated to security or privacy.
 As of the time of writing this document, those issues are being collated in {{ISSUES}}.
 The bulk of the problems noted in that Wiki are operational considerations, along with inconsistencies in the previous RADIUS specifications.

 As the focus of this document is security, it does not address problems with the RADIUS protocol in general.
 For example, there are known problems with the RADIUS state machine.
 There are common practices which are secure but which are operationally expensive.
 RADIUS accounting is known to be inaccurate and often inconsistent.